 Driving behaviors can have a significant impact on your odds of being involved in a traffic accident.
 While many people believe that distracted driving accounts for most of the traffic accidents each year, speeding and impaired driving contributed to a significant number of car crashes in 2019.

 During 2019, impaired driving was a factor in 28 percent of traffic deaths.
 Speeding contributed to 26 percent of traffic deaths that same year.
 Distracted driving was a factor in eight percent of the traffic fatalities, but that number could be underreported as people do not typically admit to being distracted at the time of a crash.

 Many other factors can contribute to the cause of a car accident.
 Drowsy driving, road conditions, poor weather, and defective automobile parts can also be factors in deadly car crashes.

 Traffic accidents are common reasons for wrongful death claims.
 A wrongful death occurs when another party causes someone’s death through negligence, intentional acts, or other wrongdoing.
 Florida’s Wrongful Death Act provides legal recourse for families who lose a loved one because of wrongful death.

 The personal representative for the deceased’s estate must file the wrongful death lawsuit.
 If the deceased did not have a will naming a personal representative, the court could name someone to serve as the personal representative.

-The wrongful death claim is brought on behalf of the person’s estate and the person’s beneficiaries.
+A Gainesville-area wrongful death claim is brought on behalf of the person’s estate and the person’s beneficiaries.
 In most cases, it is the surviving spouse and surviving children.
-However, parents and other relatives may be entitled to compensation for a wrongful death in some situations.
+However, parents and other relatives may be entitled to compensation for wrongful death in some situations.